LinasMackevicius/hibridiniu2/README.md

-# Expo Race Info Display
+# Race events info application

 This Expo project is designed to display race information from a JSON file.
 It utilizes React Native and React Navigation to create a mobile app interface for users to view different race categories and related information.